As an Amazon Associate I earn from qualifying purchases.

-Basically this recipe is for slowly smoked quail — or partridges, small ruffed grouse, woodcock or yes, Cornish game hens — bathed in a Southwestern barbecue sauce that hinges on foods from the Sonoran Desert: wild chiltepin chiles, wild sage and either prickly pear syrup or mesquite bean syrup.
+Basically this recipe is for slowly smoked quail — or partridges, small ruffed grouse, woodcock or yes, Cornish game hens — bathed in a Southwestern barbecue sauce that hinges on foods from the Sonoran Desert: chiltepin chiles, sage and either prickly pear syrup or mesquite bean syrup.
 Oh, and there’s a little tequila in there for good measure.

 I invented this sauce when I was on book tour for my first book, Hunt, Gather, Cook: Finding the Forgotten Feast, back in 2011.
 I was in Phoenix and was bumming around one of the food co-ops and saw all these cool products.
 The idea of a sauce just popped into my head.

-I tinkered with it a little once I got back home, and started making it when I was back in Phoenix in 2012 for the International Sportsmen’s Expo.
-I served some grilled venison loin with this sauce on morning television.
-Not exactly a normal breakfast, but who cared?
+I tinkered with it a little once I got back home, and started making it when I was back in Phoenix in 2012 for a sports show.
+I served grilled venison loin with this sauce on morning television.
+Not exactly a normal breakfast, but who cares?
 It was damn good.
 My friends at the Arizona Deer Association sure liked it.

-Since then I’ve used this sauce on all sorts of things, ranging from wild boar to chicken to pheasant, venison, duck and quail.
+Since then I’ve used this sauce on all sorts of things, ranging from wild hogs to chicken to pheasant, venison, duck and quail.
 I really like the idea of using it with quail because Arizona is such a great state for quail hunting.

 Didn’t know that?
-Well look it up: Arizona has some of the best quail hunting in the country, and they have several unique species to chase, too, like the Scaled quail and the Montezuma quail.
+Well look it up: Arizona has some of the best quail hunting in the country, and they have several unique species to chase, too, like the scaled quail and the Mearns quail.